pslucas0212/dotNet7ForOpenShift/README.md

 Go to your web browser and type in the url http://my-web-app-my-first-app.apps-crc.testing to see your app running in OCP.
 ![Welcome running on OCP](/images/dot04.jpg)

 Back at the command we can examine some components running on OCP.
+We've previously seen services and routes related to our application.
 Let's look at what pods are in our project.
 ```
 % oc get pods
 NAME                         READY   STATUS      RESTARTS   AGE